 At some point in our lives, we will experience pain.
 Pain is the most common symptom patients seek medical care for and it plays an especially large role in chronic dis-ease states.

 Pain can manifest in a multitude of different forms, speeds and intensities, some times coming out of nowhere and hitting hard/fast, and other times throbbing along at a low/slow grind.
-At Conners Clinic we have found pain to be the most debilitating and life-draining symptom any of our patients experience.
+At Conners Clinic, we have found pain to be the most debilitating and life-draining symptom any of our members experience.
 We regularly find ourselves chasing after pain in the same manner which we chase after cancer, trying to understand where it’s coming from and how best to get it under control.

-The more that we understand where pain comes from and how that interacts with each of our patient’s unique history and chemistry, the better chance we have at finding comprehensive TrueRife frequency programs to assist the patient successfully combat their pain.
+The more that we understand where pain comes from and how that interacts with each of our member’s unique history and chemistry, the better chance we have at finding comprehensive TrueRife frequency programs to assist the patient successfully combat their pain.

 Though it may seem counter-intuitive, all pain actually occurs in the brain.
 Even when there’s an injury somewhere else in the body, the conscious awareness/perception of physical pain takes place in the brain by way of what are called “pain pathways”.

-Pain pathways come from two main sources: nerve/neural pathways and tissue damage
+Pain pathways come from two main sources: nerve/neural pathways and tissue damage.

 Nerve Pathway – Originating Pain